loyjoy/academy/experiences/text/text_and_assets.md

 # Texts

 Manage all your Texts in one place - On the Texts tab, all text fields are available in aggregated form.
 Double-check your wording or have a copywriter edit right on the platform.
+Use the *'Search texts'* input field to quickly find what you are looking for!

 ![Alter Text](alter_text.gif “Alter Text”)